Cultural Protocol in Tonga

 Being polite and “keeping face” is very important in the Tongan culture, so it’s best to engage locals politely.
 Displaying anger or frustration is bad practice.

-8. Do Tip to Show Gratuity but Don’t Feel Like You Have to
+8. DO Tip During Cultural Performances But DON’T Feel Like You Have to for Hospitality

 While the markets are an integral part of the Tongan culture, it is not customary to haggle or barter for a lower price.
-Learn more about shopping in Tonga here.
+Learn more about shopping in The Guide to Shopping in Tonga + The Best Places to Shop.